 - Helps to prevent losing your work if you forget to save,

-- 2 WordPress Post Revisions – Plugins & Additional Notes
+- WordPress Post Revisions Function – Plugins

-- Your modem gets disconnected,
+- Your modem is suddenly disconnected,

 - Your web browser freezes up,

-When you get a message that says “Are you sure you want to do this?
-Please try again” and click on ‘Please try again’, you will normally return to a screen displaying an older version of your post, minus any changes that you recently made.
+If you see the message Are you sure you want to do this?
+Please try again displayed and click on the ‘Please try again’ link, you will normally return to a post or page editing screen displaying a previous version of your post, minus any changes that you recently made.

-The Autosave Feature Of WordPress
+The Autosave Function

-Click on the link (‘View the autosave’) …
+Click on the ‘View the autosave’ link …

 You will be taken to a page where an autosaved version of your post can be restored …

-(Revisions feature panel)
+(Compare Revisions feature panel)

 WordPress offers one-click recovery.
-Click Restore This Autosave …
+Click ‘Restore This Autosave’ …

-(WordPress offers one-click restore)
+(WordPress offers one-click post/page recovery)

-(Autosave restores your latest post revision)
+(Autosave restores the content of your latest post revision)

-WordPress Autosave – Additional Info
+WordPress Autosave – Additional Notes